-Coffin/ashes casket material (including handles) (see guidance note on "Coffin material")
+Casket material (including handles) (see guidance note on "Coffin material")

-Coffin/ashes casket shape (see guidance note on "Coffin/casket shape")
+Casket shape (see guidance note on "Coffin/casket shape")

-External Coffin/ashes casket Measurements (in cm) (see guidance note on "External coffin/ashes urn or Overall length
+External Casket Overall length

-Width at widest part (including any handles fully extended)
+Measurements (in cm) (see guidance note on "External coffin/ashes urn or casket measurements") Width at widest part (including any handles fully extended)

-casket measurements") Width at narrowest part
+Width at narrowest part

 Depth

-Combined weight of deceased and coffin (in kg)

-Any other requests or instruction ons?
+Any other requests or instruction ons? .

 I declare that I have discussed the options with the applicant and know no reason why the burial cannot take place.
 I understand that if I become aware of anything that may mean the burial should be delayed, I must inform the burial authority and the applicant.

 Signed:

 Full Name:

 Date:

 Company name and address:

-Company hamo and address

 Business email address:

 Business telephone: